Unsecured Debtor/Creditor Claims

 Of course, a debtor may attempt to hide assets, so recent transactions, especially to friends and family, should be carefully studied and can be voided.
 Any conveyance is against the law if a debtor transfers property or takes on an obligation that was either (a) transferred or incurred with actual intent to delay or defraud creditors or (b) was made by an insolvent transferor in exchange for less than reasonably equivalent value.

 New York’s Uniform Voidable Transactions Act was updated in April 2020 with significant changes, including reducing the time to bring an action.
-If you believe you have a claim, we can assist with successfully collecting on your debt in a timely manner.
+If you believe you have a claim, please contact us so we can assist you with successfully collecting on your debt in a timely manner.

 SEND US A MESSAGE